maikia/numpy-demo/README.md

 - downloaded to work locally (see the instructions below)
 - run on a web browser using jupyter lite:
   [![lite-badge](https://jupyterlite.rtfd.io/en/latest/_static/badge.svg)](https://maikia.github.io/numpy-demo/lab/index.html).
-  (JupyterLite has been tested on Firefox 90+, Chromium 89+)
+  JupyterLite has been tested on Firefox 90+, Chromium 89+

 # Work locally

 The course uses Python 3 and some data analysis packages such as Numpy and matplotlib.
-To install the required libraries, we highly recommend Anaconda (https://www.anaconda.com/download/) or miniconda ( miniconda: https://docs.conda.io/en/latest/miniconda.html ) or another Python distribution that includes the scientific libraries (this recommendation applies to all platforms, so for Window, Linux and Mac). when you install conda Python will be installed along with it.
+To install the required libraries, we highly recommend [Anaconda](https://www.anaconda.com/download/) or [miniconda]( miniconda: https://docs.conda.io/en/latest/miniconda.html ) or another Python distribution that includes the scientific libraries (this recommendation applies to all platforms, so for Window, Linux and Mac). when you install conda Python will be installed along with it.
 Type `conda info` in your terminal to make sure conda